SPIDeRS: Structured Polarization for Invisible Depth and Reflectance Sensing: Experimental Results

 \subsection{Surface Normal Accuracy}

-\Cref{fig:reconstructed normal map} shows the estimated surface normal map and those computed from the reconstructed depth maps by PCA.
+\Cref{fig:reconstructed normal map,fig:normal map quantitative evaluation} show qualitative and quantitative comparisons of the estimated surface normal map and those computed from the reconstructed depth maps by PCA, respectively.
+We obtain the ground truth normal map by photometric stereo.
 Our method successfully exploits polarimetric reflection to reconstruct detailed surface normals unlike past methods that can only produce them as differentiated byproducts of the measured depth maps.